freqtrade/freqtrade/docs/bot-optimization.md

 ```

 This would signify a stoploss of -10%.
-If your exchange supports it, it's recommendet to also set `"stoploss_on_exchange"` in the order dict, so your stoploss is on the exchange and cannot be missed for network-problems (or other problems).
+If your exchange supports it, it's recommended to also set `"stoploss_on_exchange"` in the order dict, so your stoploss is on the exchange and cannot be missed for network-problems (or other problems).

 For more information on order_types please look [here](https://github.com/freqtrade/freqtrade/blob/develop/docs/configuration.md#understand-order_types).